-[-f] Forces a boot without a graceful shutdown. [-c] Switches the session to Serial over LAN mode after successfully executing the IPMI reset command.
+[-f] Forces a boot without a graceful shutdown.

+[-c] Switches the session to Serial over LAN mode after successfully executing the IPMI reset command.
 You will see the BIOS output and other boot messages as if sitting at the managed server.
 If you specify a service option along with the -c option, the CLI opens a connection with the Remote Service Agent (RSA) running on the service partition instead of establishing a Serial over LAN session.
-Then you can interact with RSA using the Service command (see page 87) normal Boots the server from the hard drive.
+Then you can interact with normal Boots the server from the hard drive.